(A) What are the work registration requirements for work registered individuals?

 (b) The employment offered is on a piece-rate basis, and the average hourly yield the employee can reasonably be expected to earn is less than the applicable hourly wages;

 (c) The assistance group member, as a condition of employment or continuing employment, is required to join, resign from, or refrain from joining any legitimate labor organization; or

 (d) The work offered is at a site subject to a strike or lockout at the time of the offer unless the strike has been enjoined under section 208 of the Labor-Management Relations Act of 1947 29 U.S.C.
 141 (6/1947), or unless an injunction has been issued under section 10 of the Railway Labor Act of 1926, 45 U.S.C.
 151 (10/1996).

 (F) What are the requirements for victims of domestic violence?

-Individuals who are victims of domestic violence as defined in paragraph (A) of rule 5101:1-3-20 of the Administrative Code shall be treated as follows:
+Individuals who are victims of domestic violence as defined in rule 5101:1-3-20 of the Administrative Code shall be treated as follows:

-(2) If the county agency determines that the individual has been subjected to domestic violence and requiring compliance with the work requirement would make it more difficult for the individual to escape domestic violence or unfairly penalize the individual, the county agency may excuse the individual from the employment and training program requirements, if supporting documentation as described in paragraph (F)(1) of rule 5101:1-3-20 of the Administrative Code is provided.
+(2) When the county agency determines that the individual has been subjected to domestic violence and requiring participation in SNAP E&T would make it more difficult for the individual to escape domestic violence or unfairly penalize the individual, the county agency may excuse the individual from the employment and training program requirements, if supporting documentation as described in paragraph (F)(1) of rule 5101:1-3-20 of the Administrative Code is provided.